Alameda Theft Lawyer

 Like most other states, California classifies theft according to the value of what was taken.
 The two general categories of theft in California are as follows:

-Petty theft charges will be brought if the value of the what was taken was $950 or less.
-If this charge is brought as a misdemeanor (which is generally the case), the potential penalties include a fine of up to $1,000 and/or up to 6-months of jail time in a county jail.
+Petty theft charges will be brought if the value of what was taken was $950 or less.
+If this charge is brought as a misdemeanor (which is generally the case), the potential penalties include a fine of up to $1,000 and/or up to six months of jail time in county jail.

 If the value of what was taken was under $50 and the alleged perpetrator has no prior theft convictions, the prosecutor has the discretion to charge it as a non-criminal infraction.
 In such cases, the potential penalty involves a fine of up to $250.